Killarexe/killarexe.github.io/content/projects/copper-extension/index.md

 Copper Extension is a simple Minecraft Mod for **Forge and Fabric** witch adds a few features to the copper set...

+I thought that Minecraft didn't add to much features for the copper.
+So that's why I've made this mod.

 The major feature is the rusty copper ingots. **Copper ingots can now be oxidixed in the inventory or even when you dropped it.
 And also they can be waxed** using beehives or honeycombs...

 ## Preview